Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Background and Motivation

-The prolonged optimized kernel generation cost is due two primary causes: the exceedingly large kernel optimization space and the bloated tensor compilation process.
+The prolonged kernel generation cost is due to two primary causes: the bloated compilation process and the exceedingly large kernel optimization space.

-Fig.~\ref{F.tvm_compiling} illustrates a common tensor compiler pipeline.
-For a tensor compiler, the tensor computation is defined in a domain specific language.
+Fig.~\ref{F.tvm_compiling} illustrates a common kernel generation pipeline.
+The tensor computation is defined in a domain specific language.
 Its potential kernel implementations, which composes a kernel optimization space, are defined by \emph{primitives} and the according configurations.
-A primitive is a kind of code transformation for the tensor IR \eg loop unroll.
+A primitive is a kind of code transformation \eg loop unroll.
 A candidate from the kernel space can be described by a sequence of primitives and their configurations.
-The compiling process can then follow these primitives to conduct IR transformations to generate kernel.
+The compiling process can then follow these primitives to conduct compiling IR (intermediate representation) transformations to generate the kernel.
 After that, the target language compiler \eg LLVM can be called to compile the kernel into executables for the target devices.

 As the combination blowup of loop arrangement, the kernel optimization space is huge.
-Our analysis shows the size of a naive space for a MatMul (384$\times$768$\times$768) in WebGPU is around 42\,M. Smart searching algorithms and hardware performance models are normally employed to only select promising candidates to conduct actual compilation and evaluation on the target device.
-Even so, thousands of candidates are generally needed to be evaluated before finding an optimized kernel implementation.
+Our analysis shows the size of a naive space for a MatMul (384$\times$768$\times$768) in WebGPU is around 42\,M. Advanced searching algorithms and hardware performance models~\cite{liang2022romou,zhu2022roller,chameleon,flextensor,asymo} are normally employed to only select promising candidates for compilation and evaluation on the target device.
+Even so, thousands of candidates are generally evaluated before finding an optimized kernel implementation.
 The compiling cost for each candidate is around seconds to minutes depending on the kernel quality.
-The total optimized kernel generation cost will be hours.
+The total generation cost of optimized kernel will be hours.

-Therefore, to reduce the optimized kernel generation cost for JIT, we need to reduce the compiling cost for each candidate, and reduce the number of candidates in the space.
-To achieve this, we propose \sysname.
+Clearly, to reduce the kernel generation cost for JIT, we need to reduce the compiling cost for each candidate, and reduce the number of candidates in the space.
+Therefore, we propose \sysname.
 In the following sections, we will introduce the design principles and key techniques of \sysname.